charanreddybr05/guest-book/README.md

       Specify each parameter using the --set [key=value] argument to helm install.
       $ helm install my-repo/guestbook --set service.type=NodePort

-7:
- #Create a monitoring namespace in the cluster
+ # Create a monitoring namespace in the cluster
   a) Create a file called dev-namespace.yml and copy the below content in this file.
   {
   "apiVersion": "v1",